Travel blogs come in all shapes and sizes. Some focus on offering tips and hacks…

 The Get It Scrapped blog is key to selling spots in my scrapbooking membership.
 It’s how we meet new people and it’s how we nurture and serve them.

-Kristin Tweedale, who blogs and vlogs under the moniker RUKristin , is also the brains behind the Awesome Lady Project , a site which encourages women to discover how awesome they are by documenting their day-to-day lives.
+Kristin Tweedale, who blogs and vlogs under the moniker rukristin , is also the brains behind the Awesome Ladies Project , a site which encourages women to discover how awesome they are by documenting their day-to-day lives.
 She shared with us how she got started: